MarcusHoltz/marcusholtz.github.io/_posts/2025-03-21-docker-macvlan-for-traefik-analytic-dashboards.md

-# Setting Up Docker-Compose to Test a Docker MacVLAN Network
+## Second Test - Setting Up with Docker-Compose to Test a Docker MacVLAN Network

 In this example, we're setting up a docker-compose file for a more complex setup, we're doubling the docker containers.

 * * *

-## Step 1: Docker Compose File
+### Step 1: Docker Compose File

 Open a new file and name it: `docker-compose.yml`